 You may decide to raise a grievance with your employer about the issues which you are experiencing at work.
 This may resolve the problem so that you feel happy to continue in your job, rather than resign.
 However, quite often, employees are left unhappy with the outcome of grievances and still want to leave employment.

 If you have a discrimination claim, we can often negotiate a Settlement Agreement with your employer.
-We have experience in writing to employers, setting out your claims and inviting your employer to offer a financial package to you.
+Our employment law solicitors have experience in writing to employers, setting out your claims and inviting your employer to offer a financial package to you.

 In return for accepting the financial package, you would give up your employment claims and this may (but not always) include your employment ending under a Settlement Agreement.